bigskysoftware/_hyperscript/www/comparison.md

 # Comparisons

-Below are some comparisons of how to implement various common UI patterns in vanilla javascript, jQuery and hyperscript
+Below are some comparisons of how to implement various common UI patterns in vanilla javascript, jQuery and hyperscript.
+In general, the VanillaJS version will be the most awkward.
+The jQuery version will be better, but will separate the logic from the element in question.
+This is considered good practice by some people, in the name of [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), but it violates [locality of behavior](https://htmx.org/essays/locality-of-behaviour/), which we feel is usually more important for system maintainability.
+(If you've ever had to hunt for an event handler in jQuery, you know what we mean.)
+Both the VanillaJS and JQuery verisons will often require callbacks, making for awkward expression of logic that is straight-forward and linear in hyperscript.

 ## Contents